freeCodeCamp/freeCodeCamp/guide/english/java/arraylist/index.md

   variable.clear();
   ```

-  we can delete existing element from the list
+  We can delete existing element from the list
   ```java
   variable_name.remove(index_number);
   ```